How AI Can Enhance Your Product and Customer Experience

 A deep dive into implementing AI-based analytics to help transform your product experience and build strong brand loyalty.

-The World runs primarily on people’s emotions.
-Their perceptions influence their actions, which largely shapes reality around you.
+The world runs primarily on people’s emotions.
+Their perceptions influence their actions, which largely shapes reality.
 In this article, we’ll take a dive into a small subset of our world — retail.

 You’ve heard the saying — Customer is King.
-As cliched as it sounds, it is a timeless one.
-If you’re into the retail business, your customer’s emotions and experience largely determine where and how they spend money — and it’s usually on things that make them feel good.
-So in theory, if you’re able to influence the experience of your customers, the more it does good to your business.
+As cliche as it sounds, it is a timeless one.
+If you’re into the retail business, your customer’s emotions and experience largely determine where and how they spend money and it’s usually on things that make them feel good.
+So in theory, if you’re able to influence the experience of your customers, the better it does for your business.
 The customer’s perception is your reality.

 How do I make my customers happy?

-An ageless question, with no easy answers.
+This is an ageless question with no easy answers.
 Committing to a brand has become harder than ever.
-Competition is fierce, and customers are faced with the paradox of choice.
-And retailers now, are faced with some hard challenges:
+Competition is fierce and customers are faced with the paradox of choice.
+Retailers are now faced with some hard challenges:

 Challenge #1: Inconsistent Channel info

-Keeping product catalogue and information constantly consistent and updated across all different channels is a major one.
-With so many channels to buy from, it is common for product information to get outdated or redundant, and customers could get overwhelmed and confused by redundant or irrelevant information.
+Keeping product catalogue and information consistent and updated across all different channels is a major one.
+With so many channels to buy from, it is common for product information to get outdated or redundant, and customers can get overwhelmed and confused by redundant or irrelevant information.

 Challenge #2: Redundant and Repetitive Processes